SVL-simulator/runner/docs/README.md

 ### Cut-in Scenario

-The cut-in scenario is a vehicle cut-in scenario for a two lane road.
-This is an abstract scenario that can be run on a test map or randomly on the San Francisco map.
+The cut-in scenario is a vehicle cut-in scenario for a two-lane road.
+This is an abstract scenario that can be run on a test map.
 The NPC vehicle will start out next to the ego vehicle, start driving and then cut in front of the ego vehicle and come to a stop.
+There is a similar scenario that can be run on the San Francisco map.

 To run the Cut-in scenario twice on a test map, navigate to the scenarios directory and type:
 `scenic_lgsvl.sh run -i 2 -m Straight2LaneSame cut-in/scenic-cut-in.sc`

 To run the Cut-in scenario twice on the San Francisco map, navigate to the scenarios directory and type:
-`scenic_lgsvl.sh run -i 2 -m SanFrancisco cut-in/scenic-cut-in.sc`
+`scenic_lgsvl.sh run -i 2 -m Straight2LaneSame cut-in/scenic-cut-in-sf.sc`

+The `scenic-cut-in-sf.sc` script was modified to load the SanFrancisco OpenDRIVE HD map instead of Straight2LaneSame, and the `apolloHDMap` param was changed to use the correct map from Apollo's Dreamview.

 ### Pedestrian Crossing Scenarios

 The Pedestrian Crossing scenario demonstrates a vehicle approaching a crosswalk or turning at an intersection with a crosswalk.
 A pedestrian will enter the crosswalk forcing the ego vehicle to stop and wait for the pedestrian.
-This is a scenario that can be run on the GoMentum map or on the Borregas map.
+There is a scenario that can be run on the GoMentum map and a similar scenario for the Borregas map.

 To run the Pedestrian Crossing scenario three times on the GoMentum map, navigate to the scenarios directory and type:
 `scenic_lgsvl.sh run -i 3 -m GoMentum gomentum-pedestrian-yield/gomentum-pedestrian-yield.sc`